Events and lectures

 ** Accepting invitations to festival, bookshop, community center events for Eighteen Lashes, The Hilltop, and previous books ** [Past events] **

-BOOK ME!
-United States: Contact Ofer Ziv at the Lion House Agency
+BOOK events in the United States: Contact Ofer Ziv at Lion House Agency

-BOOK ME!
-Rest-of-the-World: Contact through the email box
+BOOK events Anywhere else: Contact through the email box

 The Hilltop: The Wild West Bank